Brian Epstein: Dismissal of Pete Best

-By early 1962, the Beatles had played several gigs with Ringo Starr on occasions when Pete Best was ill, and they [?] had performed at a recording session with Lennon, McCartney, and Harrison in Hamburg.
-The Beatles enjoyed Starr's drumming style and social demeanor with the band, whereas Best rarely socialized with the other band members after gigs.
+By early 1962, the Beatles had played several gigs with Ringo Starr on occasions when Pete Best was ill, and he had performed at a recording session with Lennon, McCartney, and Harrison in Hamburg.
+The Beatles enjoyed Starr's drumming style and social demeanour with the band, whereas Best rarely socialized with the other band members after gigs.
 Lennon, McCartney, and Harrison had also long believed Best to be a stylistically limited drummer.
 McCartney later remarked, "It had got to the stage that Pete was holding us back.
 What were we gonna do—pretend he was a wonderful drummer?"

 After the group's first recording session on 6 June 1962, George Martin felt that using an experienced studio session drummer rather than Best would improve the recording (this was in accordance with normal practice at the time).
 Lennon, McCartney, and Harrison decided Best needed to be replaced and, uncomfortable with sacking him themselves, asked Epstein to sack Best so that Starr could join the band.
 Epstein was aware the Beatles had discussed replacing Best but hoped it would not happen, as he was not yet fond of Starr.
 Epstein agonised about the decision, asking the Cavern's disc jockey Bob Wooler if it was a good idea.
 Wooler replied that Best was "very popular with the fans", who would not like it at all.
 Despite his reservations, Epstein accepted the Beatles' decision: "They liked Ringo, and I trusted the boys' judgment.
 If they were happy, so was I."